rgfsdg/macoshax/README.md

 step 16: make sure the admin account is gone and login to your student account. step 17: 😆

-# for sonoma and above
+# for sonoma and above (this wont work if ur recovery is locked)
 step 1: power off your macbook step 2: press and hold your power button. a text appears (loading startup options) step 3: press and hold your power button until the options come up.